These simple meal planning tips will help you save time, your sanity, and money. It’s a win-win-win!!

-If there is one budget category that can quickly get out of control for me, it is GROCERIES.
-And if there is one strategy that can help me take back control our grocery spending, it’s meal planning.
+If there is one budget category that can quickly get out of control, it is GROCERIES.
+And if there is one strategy that can help take back control your grocery spending, it’s meal planning.

-I need to reduce our bill, without making everyone in my family miserable, but still have wiggle room for the occasional extras that make us happy, like a special treat of wild caught salmon or Kalamata olives–kalamata olives make me giddy.
+My goal is to reduce our bill, without making everyone in my family miserable, yet still have wiggle room for the occasional extras that make us happy.

-3 Reasons Why You Should Plan Your Meals:
+3 Reasons Why You Should Be Meal Planning:

 1. Meal Planning Saves Time.